a-thoma/codeSpikes/README.md

     Takes arguments of width, height, and a seed (to be implemented), and produces a "fractal", similar to a frosted window-pane.
     Format of fractal to be decided.

+    protoShell:

+    Spike of a shell-like program I'm working on.
+Prompts for arguments, parses them, passes them via systemcall.